Thanksgiving Photos Reveal Josh Duggar’s Past — And Safeguards — Are No Longer Part Of His Family’s Life

 The other image that has a bearing on Josh Duggar’s past and how the family dealt with it is the second one shown here.
 In it, Jeremy and Jinger Vuolo pose for the camera, with Josie Duggar, the youngest child of Michelle and Jim Bob, in Jeremy’s lap in an affectionate hug.

 This is noteworthy as a display of trust in Jeremy, since, after Josh’s police report was released, one of the rules the family say they implemented was preventing little girls from sitting on the laps of any male except their father.
-From the Fox News transcript of the interview, Michelle Duggar is quoted as saying:
+From the Fox News transcript of the interview, Michelle Duggar is quoted as saying,

-…you know, little ones don’t sit on big boys’ laps or people that you don’t know or even family members, unless it’s your daddy.
+“…you know, little ones don’t sit on big boys’ laps or people that you don’t know or even family members, unless it’s your daddy.”

 Though viewers have dug up photos since that show the younger Duggar daughters on the laps of male family members — including Josh — this one being displayed prominently in the Duggar family Thanksgiving album appears to either indicate that the lap-sitting rule is definitely a thing of the past, or that Jeremy Vuolo has earned the family’s trust enough to be an open exception.

-Duggar family friends have confirmed that certain individuals are edited out of the reality show footage for legal reasons, and Derick Dillard has joined Josh Duggar on TLC’s ‘not to be featured‘ list.
+Duggar family friends have confirmed that certain individuals are edited out of the reality show footage for legal reasons, and Derick Dillard has joined Josh Duggar on TLC’s “not to be featured” list.
 However, this doesn’t prevent the family from including Josh and Derick on the social media pages they use to promote the show, and Josh Duggar’s central position in the latest image appears to indicate they intend to continue doing so.